 Individuals suffering from TMD may experience similar symptoms, but the affected anatomical structures and causes of this condition may vary from person to person.

 The good news is that this complex problem can often be treated effectively, especially if one is willing to take the time to properly evaluate, and then customize each treatment to address that individual’s specific needs.

 The TMJ (Temporomandibular Joint) is one of the most complex joints in the human body.
-The TMJ is made up of the temporal bone and the mandible.
+The TMJ is made up of two osseus structures the temporal bone and the mandible.

-Restrictions or imbalances of one (or both) joints and their related soft-tissues can lead to headaches, tinnitus, facial pain, vision problems, eye pain, dental problems, balance issues, dysphagia, neck pain, and dizziness.
+Restrictions or imbalances of one (or both) joints (and their related soft-tissues) can lead to headaches, tinnitus type symptoms, facial pain, vision problems, eye pain, tooth pain, balance issues, swallowing difficulties (dysphagia), neck pain, and dizziness.

 WHAT IS TMD?

 Temporomandibular Disorders (TMD) are a group of conditions that affect both the joints and the soft-tissue structures of the orofacial region.
 Orofacial pain is a general term covering any pain which is felt in the mouth, jaw and the face.